Thanimai: Production

-The film is directed by lawyer turned filmmaker S. Sivaraman and marks his second directorial after Kaagitha Kappal.
+The film is directed by lawyer turned filmmaker S. Sivaraman and marks his fifth directorial after Kaagitha Kappal and was his first film not to feature newcomers.
 The first look poster of the film through Twitter was unveiled by Producer G.Dhananjayan on 8 January 2019.
-The official teaser of the film was unveiled on 8 March 2019 coinciding with the International Women's Day by actor Dhanush, a former brother-in-law of actress Sonia Agarwal.
 The film marks Sonia's first woman-centric lead role film in Tamil.
 Most of the portions of the film were shot in Rameswaram and in Chennai.